BenHamoMatan/CatchGame-scratch/README.md

-The first game I have ever developed, made in collaberation with @LeitAtar (Dean)
+The first game that I ever developed, made in collaberation with @LeitAtar (Dean)